alexhoffman-dev/sunshine-app-react/README.md

 ## Usage

-1. The most common use case for this application comes from a personal desire to find some sunshine during the dreary Winters and Springs of the PNW I call home.
+The most common use case for this application comes from a personal desire to find some sunshine during the dreary Winters and Springs of the PNW I call home.
+This particular use case can be convenient for a number of reasons from a quick sun bath to trying to find dry trail conditions for a bike ride or hike.
-2. Example 2: Description of the example and how to run it.
-3. Example 3: Description of the example and how to run it.
-4. ...

 ## Future Goals and Acknowledgements